Control Systems · MAY 2026 · Updated JUNE 2026 · 8 min read

 Not every site needs a dedicated MES

 For many Australian food sites a well-structured SCADA historian with order data from ERP covers the need.
-Full MES becomes justified when recipe management, lot genealogy, scheduling complexity or electronic batch records exceed what ERP and SCADA handle cleanly.
+Full MES is justified when recipe management, lot genealogy, scheduling complexity or electronic batch records exceed what ERP and SCADA handle cleanly.

-Understanding what each system actually does, where the integration between them matters, and which published standards govern that integration is useful before deciding what you need.
+MES and SCADA are the two systems most often confused in food manufacturing conversations, because both deal with production data and modern platforms have blurred the boundary between them.
+Before deciding what you need, it is worth being clear about what each system actually does and which published standards govern the integration.
 This article sets out the ISA-95 functional levels, the MESA functional model, the B2MML data exchange, the SCADA-to-MES boundary, and a worked Level 2 to Level 3 data mapping that shows how plant data becomes a contextualised production record.

 This post supports our systems integration work, where the connection between control systems, MES and ERP is designed and delivered.